 This week’s photo writing prompt courtesy of Sue Vincent’s great #writephoto challenge is entitled “shimmer”.
 The goal – to write a story based on the lovely photo below.
 I did write this purely as a drama, but I rebelled at the last and was compelled to put a sci-fi twist on it (460 words).
 Be sure to check out the other great takes by clicking on the link above and if you haven’t already, why not have a go yourself.

-Week 2 of participating in the very popular #vss365 challenge on Twitter.
-The aim.
-To write a daily Very Short Story in less than 280 characters, a single tweet.
+Week 14 participating in the very popular #vss365 challenge on Twitter.
+The aim, to write a daily Very Short Story in less than 280 characters, a single tweet.
 Yes, that’s characters!
 Not words.
-Here are my efforts from my first full week.

-I’m always hunting for interesting writing prompts.
-So it’s with some surprise it’s taken me so long to find the very popular #vss365 challenge on Twitter.
-The aim.
-To write a daily Very Short Story in less than 280 characters, a single tweet.
-Yes, characters!
+Week 13 participating in the very popular #vss365 challenge on Twitter.
+The aim, to write a daily Very Short Story in less than 280 characters, a single tweet.
+Yes, that’s characters!
 Not words.